1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Step 1: Build a wrapper*.

-*If you can’t build it yourself, then get it from a header bidding provider.
+*If you can’t build it yourself, get it from a header bidding provider.
 They’ll have the wrapper, SSP relationships, proprietary products, and more.
 So, you don’t have to go through any of the following steps.

 Step 2: Contact the SSPs for the demand.
-If the SSPs are ready to work with you, then integrate their adapters with your wrapper.
+If the SSPs are ready to work with you, integrate their adapters with your wrapper.
 Here’s the complete wrapper setup process for your reference.

 Step 3: Integrate the wrapper with your website by adding the wrapper code (JS) in its header.